Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Optical simulation

 \section{Optical simulation}

-A Geant4~\cite{geant4:2003,geant4:2006,geant4:2016}-based Monte Carlo simulation was developed to model the optical response of FROST.
+A Geant4-based~\cite{geant4:2003,geant4:2006,geant4:2016} Monte Carlo simulation was developed to model the optical response of FROST.
 The detector geometry and materials described in Sec.~\ref{sec:design} were implemented in the simulation.
 Geant4 provides an optical-photon simulation framework that enables modeling of photon transport in matter, including scattering and absorption, as well as reflection and refraction at material boundaries.
 Within this framework, scintillation photons were tracked in the scintillator and their interactions with the optical components were simulated, including surface reflections, wavelength shifting and light transport in the WLS fibers, and photon detection by SiPMs.
 The SiPM response was modeled by converting detected optical photons to photoelectrons, including the effects of dark counts, cross-talk, afterpulsing, and saturation due to the finite number of SiPM pixels.
+The purpose of the simulation in this work is not to describe every optical process in full detail, but to reproduce the observables most relevant to the position reconstruction, namely the channel-to-channel light yield distribution and the total detected light yield.
+The simulation parameters relevant to these observables are described below.